Bulgarian cosmonaut program: Flight

 The original flight date was scheduled for 21 June 1988, but by April 1988, it was advanced to 7 June.
 This was caused by changes in the station's orbit by the engines of the Progress 36 resupply spacecraft.
 The earlier launch date would have also provided better lighting conditions for the Rozhen experiment, another factor in pulling back the launch date.
 The call sign of the crew was Rodnik.
 Flight control was provided by TsUP as well as a newly-established Situational Centre in Stara Zagora, Bulgaria.

 Unlike previous launches when the event was recorded and only broadcast if successful, Aleksandrov's launch was broadcast live on Soviet television.
-Liftoff took place on 7 June in 18:03 Moscow time on Soyuz TM-5, with Solovyev as flight commander, Savinykh as flight engineer and Aleksandrov as research cosmonaut.
+Liftoff took place on 7 June at 18:03 Moscow time on Soyuz TM-5, with Solovyev as flight commander, Savinykh as flight engineer and Aleksandrov as research cosmonaut.
 At the time, the Mir was staffed by Musa Manarov and Vladimir Titov, who had been there since 21 December 1987.
-In 18:02:22 on 9 June, the TM-5 began approach maneuvers on its 33rd orbit.
-In 19:40, the TM-5 had already established radio contact and TV transmissions, and was 400 metres from the Mir.
+At 18:02:22 on 9 June, the TM-5 began approach maneuvers on its 33rd orbit.
+At 19:40, the TM-5 had already established radio contact and TV transmissions, and was 400 metres from the Mir.
 Nine minutes later, live television broadcast of the approach was initiated.
-The TM-5 docked with the Mir in 19:55 and began pressure equalisation in 20:12.
-All hatches were open in 21:25 and the Soyuz crew transferred to the Mir in 21:27.
+The TM-5 docked with the Mir at 19:55 and began pressure equalisation at 20:12.
+All hatches were open at 21:25 and the Soyuz crew transferred to the Mir at 21:27.

 Aleksandrov performed more than 56 experiments during his 9-day stay on the station.
 During the SON-K experiment, he confirmed the normal flow of all three phases of non-rapid eye movement sleep.
 Aleksandrov also participated in a teleconference with state leader Todor Zhivkov which was aired live on Bulgarian National Television.
 On the morning of 17 June, Solovyev, Savinykh and Aleksandrov began procedures to return to Earth with the Soyuz TM-4 flight.
-It detached from the Mir in 10:18 and initiated departure; re-entry engine firing occurred in 13:22:37 and the descent module entered the atmosphere in 13:50.
-The spacecraft landed in 14:13 some 205 kilometres southeast of Dzhezkazgan.
+It detached from the Mir at 10:18 and initiated departure; re-entry engine firing occurred at 13:22:37 and the descent module entered the atmosphere at 13:50.
+The spacecraft landed at 14:13 some 205 kilometres southeast of Dzhezkazgan.